 A supply list is sent home in August and posted on the school website.
-Please review it and have your child bring all supplies on the first day of school.
-These supplies are compiled across the school.
+You can also request a copy from the main office.
+Please review the list and have your child bring all supplies and the additional supply fee on the first day of school.
+These supplies are compiled across the school and the fee is used to purchase additional supplies throughout the year.
 We are grateful for your partnership in supporting our school community.